Q: Is marching band a class?

 Q: What is the cost to be in marching band?

 A: Other than having your own marching shoes, there is no cost for wind players or percussionists — in fact, we cover travel and give you a stipend, so you will get paid to participate!
-Colorguard members are required to purchase their shoes, jacket, and undergarment, but the cost for those items is usually less than $75.
+Colorguard members are required to purchase their shoes and jacket, but the cost for those items is usually less than $75.

 Q: How do I get into pep band (for basketball)?

-A: A sign-up sheet for pep band will be posted in November; most pep band members are drawn from the marching band, but it is not required for students to be in marching band to participate in pep band.
+A: An interest form for pep band will be emailed in November; most pep band members are drawn from the marching band, but it is not required for students to be in marching band to participate in pep band.

 Q: When is band camp?

 A: Band camp takes place the week before classes start.
-The band camp schedule will be in the marching band Dropbox during the summer.
+The band camp schedule will be uploaded to the marching band Dropbox during the summer.

 Q: Is camp required?